 3) Utilizing herbarium specimens to understand climate change impacts on plant phenology and plant morphology over the last two centuries

-Please contact me if you are interested in joining the lab!
+See the Opportunities tab for more information and please contact me if you are interested in joining the lab!